rethinkdb/rethinkdb-rs/api/javascript/selecting-data/table.md

 There are two optional arguments.

 * `useOutdated`: if `true`, this allows potentially out-of-date data to be returned, with potentially faster reads.
+It also allows you to perform reads from a secondary replica if a primary has failed.
 Default `false`.
 * `identifierFormat`: possible values are `name` and `uuid`, with a default of `name`.
 If set to `uuid`, then [system tables](/docs/system-tables/) will refer to servers, databases and tables by UUID rather than name.
 (This only has an effect when used with system tables.)

 __Example:__ Allow potentially out-of-date data in exchange for faster reads.